 As we got deeper into rehearsal before filming, Saoirse and I spent hours talking together and hanging out so that by the time we were shooting, she would be the person I’d ask about what Lady Bird would wear in a particular scene or how she would walk or sit.
 Saoirse developed an entire physicality around the character that informed the way I wanted to photograph her, the rhythm of the shooting and the emotion.

-Why did you choose a mother-daughter relationship in the center of the film?
+Why did you choose a mother-daughter relationship in the centre of the film?

-Generally with films about teenage girls, the story centers around one boy: the prince charming, the answer to all of life’s problems.
+Generally, with films about teenage girls, the story centres around one boy: the prince charming, the answer to all of life’s problems.
 And I don’t find life to be like that at all.